If Your Job Search Feels Heavy, Start Here

 Start with one of these tools.

-Start with one page in your planner.
+You can start with one page in your planner.

 Start with one update to your résumé.